jxwleong/jtag-boundary-scan/README.md

 ![Boundary Scan Register Sample/Preload](https://i.ibb.co/YDsHXfp/ezgif-com-gif-maker-1.gif)

 <div align="center">
   Gif 1.
-Boundary Scan Register from [6.] pg9
+Boundary Scan Register from [6.] pg 9
 </div>

 By default(no shifting), the input pin (PIN_IN) data will be connect to `Capture Registers`.
 After the instruction is loaded then go to `CAPTURE_DR` state, the `PIN_IN` input pin, `OEJ` control pin and `OUTJ` output pin data will be capture by the `Capture Registers` .